athankefalas/RouteLinkKit/README.md

 ### 3. Create a router

 A router is a type that can be used to manage and perform programmatic navigation.
 The router holds a reference to the UIKit navigation controller that is currently in use and the view composer for the navigation hierarchy it manages.
 Finally, a router also contains a property that defines it's root route.
-The type of the root route is assumed to be the base type used for all routes in the navigation hierarchy and must conform to the `RouteRepresenting` route.
+The type of the root route, is assumed to be the base type used for all routes in the navigation hierarchy and must conform to the `RouteRepresenting` protocol.

 ``` swift